Percival Gull: Military service

-One Gull Six (G-ADEU) was evaluated by the RAE, that resulted in an RAF order for the Percival Proctor, a variant of the Percival Vega Gull.
+One Gull Six (G-ADEU) was evaluated by the RAE, resulting in an RAF order for the Percival Proctor, a variant of the Percival Vega Gull.
 About six Gull Sixes were impressed into the RAF and Fleet Air Arm during the Second World War, in the UK, Egypt and India; one of them was Jean Batten's (G-ADPR), as AX866.
 Blackburn Aircraft continued to use its Gull Four Mk III (G-ADOE), later re-engined with a Gipsy Major engine in private ownership.
 Similarly, Vickers Armstrongs retained its Gull Six (G-ADFA) throughout the war.

 Variants

 The P. designations were applied retrospectively in 1947, after the company had become Hunting Percival.